eilseq/ControlDirt/README.md

 # ControlDirt

-ControlDirt is a cross-platform application designed to facilitate the creation of dynamic user-interfaces by OSC messages coming from remote devices.
-The modular interface playground can create and modify user interfaces on on runtime while changing the control behavior, all using incoming remote messages.
-The goal of this project is to offer a dynamic user interface for live coding music frameworks such as SuperCollider, TidalCycles or FoxDot.
+ControlDirt is a modular UI playground to create and modify controls at runtime using remote OSC messages.
+The goal is to offer a dynamic interface for live coding music frameworks such as SuperCollider, TidalCycles or FoxDot.

 ## Authors

 * **Filippo Guida** - *Initial work* - [filippoguida](https://github.com/filippoguida)
 e-mail: filippo.guida@icloud.com